neilg63/simple-string-patterns/README.md

 ### Dev Notes

 This crate serves as a building block for other crates as well as to supplement a future version of *string-patterns*.
 Some updates reflect minor editorial changes.

+Version 0.2.2 introduces three new features:
+- *bounds_builder()* makes it easier to define string matching rules methods requiring an array of *StringBounds* rules such as filter_all_conditional().
+See example above.
+- *ToSegmentFromChars* provides new methods to split on any of an array of characters, e.g. when processing common patterns that may use a predictable set of separators.
+This mimics characters classes in regular expressions and is more efficient when you only need to allow for a limited set of split characters.
+- *MatchOccurrences* has a variant *find_char_indices* method that accepts a *char* rather than a *&str*.
+This avoids any need to cast a character to a string.

 Versions of the *string-patterns* crate before 0.3.0 contained many of these extensions.
 Since version 0.3.0 all traits, enums and methods defined in this *simple-string-patterns* have been removed.
 These crates supplement each other, but may be installed independently.